 Quotes, Service Agreements and Warranties

-A reputable HVAC contractor will always provide you with a written estimate for all installation, repair or maintenance work to be completed.
+A reputable HVAC contractor will always provide you with a written estimate for all installation, repair, or maintenance work to be completed.
 Before installation or work begins, your contractor should also let you know about any service agreements or warranties offered on your equipment.
-Do not sign off on HVAC work until you have carefully review the written quote.
+Do not sign off on HVAC work until you have carefully reviewed the written quote.